Silicon Cup Regatta: when marketers go to sea

 At the evening party, the energy in the room was electric.
 All the attendees were excited from the day out on the sea, talking about their experiences.
 And you could really see each of the team bonding with one another.
 It has been great to see that this year’s regatta has enabled the Silicon Cup committee to smash through the target that they set themselves when they started the event of raising £1 million for their charities; and I’m excited to see what the next year brings.

-The power of video marketing for health tech
+The power of content: budgeting for content marketing in health tech